SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 * Overall Contribution

 ---

-Design scientific approaches, applying tried-and-true techniques or developing custom algorithms as needed by the business problem
+### Design scientific approaches, applying tried-and-true techniques or developing custom algorithms as needed by the business problem

-* I helped by doing some custom algorithms for an HR Management App and report directly to my supervisor on progress and issues by attending scrum meetings and updating comments on specific issues on GitHub.
-The App helps mitigate the problem of inconsistent clocking in and out, out of focus, setting priorities, and inefficient and insufficient output during work hours.
+By applying the 5Cs of 21st Century Learning, it helped me contribute to the initial creation of the ORBITAL<sup>TM</sup> business process flow which initially was called ORBIT<sup>TM</sup> just in a piece of paper.

+Through Ignite Curiosity training, it helped me build habits of passion and curiosity which helped me understand the interconnectedness of companies, of different departments of a company, and how the physical laws of the universe may apply.
+For example, applying the concept of how small stars can get sucked by massive stars, the small companies can get acquired by big companies.
+Or applying the concept of momentum to understand adversarial trends.

+Through communication and collaboration using Microsoft 365 tools, I, along with other 6 other engineers and scientists, was able to successfuly migrate visualization charts from a legacy software to AWS QuickSight by developing custom algorithms.

 ---

-&nbsp;Collaborate with data engineers and platform architects to implement robust decisioning solutions
+### Collaborate with data engineers and platform architects to implement robust decisioning solutions

-* I participated in sprint planning and scrum meetings with other data engineers and architects across different time zones, where they map out priorities in multiple areas of the company and where they built roadmaps for existing projects.
-* Using Agile methods, I helped in drafting roadmaps with other team members with methods I learned in the company such as using DMADV and DMAIC that are Six Sigma tools.
-Then have the supervisor check, edit, and approve these roadmaps before implementation.
+Through the strong habits I formed in the 5Cs of 21st Century Learning which include Culture, Creativity, Critical Thinking, Communication, and Collaboration, I was able to contribute in the making of a Student Journey Quest to success called Dream Quest.

+Inside Think Dojo where most executives do their think-tank sessions, I helped mapped out the pain points of employees and help in the creation and implementation of robust decisioning solutions in multiple areas of the company.
+It includes optimizing multiple business process flows inside Microsoft 365 Environment, updating architectural maps by working together on single files, putting up GitHub Issues with proper OKRs and KPIs in their description, and creating milestones and roadmaps for startup clients using the CALMS Framework while incorporating Agile Logic.

 ---

-Ensure operational and business metric health by monitoring decision points
+### Ensure operational and business metric health by monitoring decision points

-* To monitor decision points and business health, milestones are created by executives and supervisors on GitHub.
-Milestones are big stages of development and can have multiple projects.
-Per project has its own multiple issues.
-I help as a code maintainer to address the issues inside a few milestones.
-I help make sure that the committed Pull Requests from contributors on open-source projects are following the theme, character count, organized by priority, and hitting deadlines.
+* I helped in mapping out pain points from employee's work efficiency which helps in the development of a W4tcher App<sup>TM</sup>.
+These pain points may include punctuality, attendance, internet speed, and efficiency at work.
+It helps ensure optimum operation of the business because it captures the screen of the employee at random times.
+This is also how my employer oversees my screen activities, among other employees, while at work which affects my SMILE SCORE<sup>TM</sup>.
+This SMILE Score, powered by Tao Learning Institute, shows my performance metric aside from the professional development sessions by the Curiosity Coaches.

 ---

-Investigate adversarial trends, identify behavior patterns, and respond with Agile logic changes
+### Investigate adversarial trends, identify behavior patterns, and respond with Agile logic changes

-* I helped in checking trends and make reports of employees work efficiency through Power BI and Spreadsheets that calculates Six Sigma.
-If the result goes to 4- or 5-sigma, then I help investigate to find the problem in the whole process and help draft changes and if they get approved then the executives may implement these changes to obtain efficiency.
-During meetings, I did a lot of notetakings to help team members that are not available because of different time-zones to be on the same page in a project.
-We update our Issues through commits too.
-Then we go to our roadmap and Kanban boards for issue creation, getting it assigned, and backlog maintenance once we have an overlapping time.
-Basically, this is how we communicate and collaborate with each other internationally which is through our internal Kanban Boards, MS Teams Meetings, and GitHub Commits on open-source projects.
+* I

 ---

-Research on new technologies and methods across data science, data engineering, and data visualization to improve the technical capabilities of the team.
+### Research on new technologies and methods across data science, data engineering, and data visualization to improve the technical capabilities of the team.
 Her activities train her to attain a higher level of theoretical, analytical and practical understanding of her Physics degree.&nbsp;

 * I helped in doing market and industry research and documentation in multiple areas of the business to help them reach conclusions that are based on the current trends.
 I did Python, DAX, SQL, and C# programming in doing analytical calculations in finding trends and in helping build a few AI products.
 I used Outsystems, Visio Maps, AWS Quick Sight, Flourish Studio, and Office 365 among others for data visualization.